-Research Experience (PSYC 305, 306) provides the student with an opportunity to gain firsthand knowledge of how to conduct empirical research under the direction of a faculty member.
-Typically, the student becomes involved in an on-going research project.
+Research Experience (PSYC 106, 107) provides the student with an opportunity to gain firsthand knowledge of how to conduct empirical research under the direction of a faculty member.
+Typically, the student becomes involved in an on-going research project, often working with a more experienced peer.
 Student work is more directed (i.e., less independent) than an Independent Study or Research Practicum.
 The primary difference between Research Experience and Research Practicum or Independent Study is that Research Experience is only 1/4 credits (P/F), while both Research Practicum and Independent Study are 1 full credit (A/F).

-To participate in Research Experience, the student should talk to a faculty member whose research interests are compatible with his or her own.
+To participate in Research Experience, the student should talk to a faculty member whose research interests are compatible with his or her own (see Department website for faculty research interests).
 After finding a research mentor, students must complete both the Application for Research in the Department and the Research Experience Application.
 Once completed, send the Research Experience Application to your mentor.
 If approved by the Department, the Department Chair will contact the registrar's office and register you for the course.